 Just found that – in the early days of computers people created logic circuits purely based on coils and transformers (video in English):

 If you are interested in computer history you might like the archive of “Computer Chronicles”.

 This television program was broadcast for about 20 years between 1983-2002 and was hosted by Stewart Cheifet and Gary Kildall († July 11, 1994) – the creator of CP/M and founder Digital Research – as co-moderator in the early years.

 Video collection on archive.org

-In the occasion of the move to WordPress after about 8 years with DokuWiki a little retrospective about some stations of the development from 1997 to 2014…
+In the occasion of the move to WordPress 2014 after about 8 years with DokuWiki a little retrospective about some stations of the development since 1997…

 On 2.
 Juli 2013 Douglas Engelbardt died.
 In remembrance of ihm I would like to refer to his demonstration in 1968 where he introduced many concepts which are still being used today.